By: Pieter Bensch, Executive Vice President, Africa & Middle East at Sage

 Myth 3: Banks are my only savings options

-Putting your money into a savings account is convenient because you can see it and you can access it whenever you need it.
+Putting your money into a savings account is convenient because you can see it and access it whenever you need it.
 But being able to quickly and easily access your money increases the temptation to make impulse financial decisions (do you really need that new coffee machine just because it’s on sale?)

 Another disadvantage of saving money in the bank is that you don’t earn much interest.
 Putting your money in investment accounts or buying shares, however, produces greater returns, especially for long-term savings.
 Also, because you can’t see your money, you’ll be less likely to spend it unnecessarily: out of sight, out of mind.